 This was during the “poetry wars” of the ’80s, when the New Formalists were bucking the Free Verse establishment and being called Reaganites.
 I was personally beleaguered, as an emerging neoformalist myself, in a workshop with classmates who reviled work in rhyme and meter.
 And it was Mike, on paper, who taught me how to write a poem that was tightly formalist but read like free verse to those who expected free verse.
 I learned from Mike's poems how to be a tightrope walker—and he’s a master, a damn good one.
 He can slant rhyme and craft meter like a tenor-sax jazz artist, syncopating silence and staccato sequences.

 I hope you’ll check out Michael Spence’s work.
 The Spine, published by Purdue University Press almost 30 years ago, is still in print.
 His new collection, The Bus Driver’s Threnody, is a tour-de-force collection of poems about driving a city bus in Seattle.
 Other books include Crush Depth, a father-son book that includes poems on life in the US Navy, and Adam Chooses, about which Mark Jarman wrote, these “poems, often cunning experiments in traditional form, dramatize the way experience leads to knowledge.”

 Michael Spence is the real deal, friends.
 You’ll enjoy his poetry, I guarantee.

-Won’t you comment, please, friends?
-To make a comment, look for a blue link below that says Post a comment and click it once.
-If you don’t see that, look in the red line that starts Posted by Vince, then find the word comments and click it once.
+Won’t you comment, please?
+To comment, look for a blue link below that says Post a comment and click it once.
+If you don’t see that, look for a red line that starts Posted by Vince, then click once on the word comments in that line.